ajalt/clikt/docs/parameters.md

 * Prompt for missing input
 * Load values from environment variables

-In general, you arguments are usually used for values like file paths or URLs, or for required values, and options are used for everything else.
+In general, arguments are usually used for values like file paths or URLs, or for required values, and options are used for everything else.

 ## Parameter Names